Jørgen Nash

 Jørgen Nash (March 16, 1920 – May 17, 2004) was a Danish artist, writer and central proponent of Situationism.

 Life

 He was born in Vejrum, Jutland, Denmark, baptized Jørgen Axel Jørgensen, the brother of Asger Jorn.
 He later changed his family name from Jørgensen to Nash.
 He was married three times and had six children.
 His last marriage was with the painter Lis Zwick and would last until his death in 2004.
 The last forty years of his life he lived in the artist collective Drakabygget outside Örkelljunga, Sweden.

 From 1948 to 1951 he was involved with CoBrA.
 He went on to join the Situationist International.

 In 1959 he produced Stavrim, Sonetter a book of poetry illustrated by Jorn.

 In 1960 he founded the Situationist Bauhaus based at the farm Drakabygget with Jorn.

-He is the editor of Drakabygget, a journal about art and social philosophy.
+He was the editor of Drakabygget, a journal about art and social philosophy.

 In 1963 became an honorary artist of the Royal Danish Academy of Art.